 We are proud to announce that a new form of healing technology is now available in Thailand.
 Research on sound healing and color healing modalities have shown positive impact on alleviating stress and trauma.
 The Harmonic Egg incorporates sound and light combinations to bring relief and deep relaxation to clients.

 Our mobile center – Euphonics IS Wellness – is currently in Phuket, Thailand.
-We are bringing the Harmonic Egg to Krabi from April to May and then to Bangkok from June to July 2023.
+We are bringing the Harmonic Egg to Krabi from April to October and then to Bangkok from October 2023 onwards.

 Please contact us to find out our location and availability before booking your flights and accommodation.

 On 10 March 2023, ECPAT and PPSEAWA hosted an online event dedicated the voices of child survivors of sexual exploitation to better understand “their personal lived experiences with disclosure, their engagement with law enforcement mechanisms, the criminal justice process and with social services”.
 Snow White O. Smelser, who currently serves as a UNODC child safety advisor, shared the following during the event.